d6t/d6tflow/README.md

 `d6tflow` to the rescue! **With d6tflow you can easily chain together complex data flows and execute them.
 You can quickly load input and output data for each task.** It makes your workflow very clear and intuitive.

+#### When to use d6tflow?

+* Data engineering: when you prepare and analyze data with pandas or dask.
+That is you load, filter, transform, join data
+* Data science: when you analyze data with ANY ML library including sklearn, pytorch, keras.
+That is you perform EDA, feature engineering, model training and evaluation

-Read more at:
+#### Read more at:
 [4 Reasons Why Your Machine Learning Code is Probably Bad](https://github.com/d6t/d6t-python/blob/master/blogs/reasons-why-bad-ml-code.rst)
 [How d6tflow is different from airflow/luigi](https://github.com/d6t/d6t-python/blob/master/blogs/datasci-dags-airflow-meetup.md)

 ![Badge](https://www.kdnuggets.com/images/tkb-1904-p.png "Badge")
 ![Badge](https://www.kdnuggets.com/images/tkb-1902-g.png "Badge")

-## When to use d6tflow?

-* Data engineering: prepare data - eg load, filter, join - with pandas or dask
-* Data science: analyze data - eg EDA, feature engineering, model training and evaluation, with ANY ML library including sklearn, pytorch, keras

 ## What can d6tflow do for you?

+* Data engineering
 	* Build a data workflow made up of tasks with dependencies and parameters
 	* Check task dependencies and their execution status
 	* Execute tasks including dependencies
 	* Intelligently continue workflows after failed tasks
 	* Intelligently rerun workflow after changing parameters, code or data
 	* Intelligently manage parameters between dependencies
 	* Save task output to Parquet, CSV, JSON, pickle and in-memory
 	* Load task output to pandas dataframe and python objects
 	* Quickly share and hand off output data to others
+* Data science
+	* Scalable workflows: build an efficient data workflow made up of tasks with dependencies and parameters
+	* Experiment tracking: compare model performance with different preprocessing and model selection options
+	* Model deployment: d6tflow workflows are easier to deploy to production

 ## Installation